zerotohero-dev/nodejs-jumpstart/README.md

 Node.JS Jumpstart is a sample repository that is used as an example for setting up a Node.JS sample project.

 There’s nothing complicated here.
 It is just a sample repository that does some basic mathematical computations (*like calculating the average of a list of numbers*).

+In the future it *may* evolve to something more involve into a starter kit maybe. — Though for now, it is just a sample demo repository.

 ## About This Repository